 Corrie brings experience using interdisciplinary and immersive approaches to help teachers and students engage with and grow their awareness of their relationship with the natural world.

 Christina Torres is an eighth-grade English teacher at Punahou School in Honolulu, Hawai‘i.
-She is a writer for Education Week’s blog “The Intersection,” and her work as also appeared in “Teaching Tolerance” and PRX’s “On Being.”
-A scholar in our 2017 seminar, Christina will serve as our K-12 advisor where she will work with our attendees to share her experience implementing what she learned on the seminar as well as advise the them on pedagogy and curriculum and develop experiential learning opportunities.
+She is also an education writer and has written for publications such as Education Week, ASCD, Edutopia, and Learning For Justice.
+Christina is also a 2021 National Geographic and Lindblad Expeditions Grosvenor Teacher Fellow.
+A scholar in our 2017 seminar, Christina will serve as our K-12 advisor where she will work with our attendees to share her experience implementing what she learned in the seminar as well as advise them on pedagogy and curriculum and develop experiential learning opportunities.

 Dr. Grant Hokit has taught biology and ecology at Carroll College for over twenty years.
 As a scientist, he acknowledges that “the human dimension is critically important in managing the landscape for future generations” and he very much wants to be involved in conversations that bridge the gap between the humanities and the sciences.

-Melissa Kwasny received her MFA from University of Montana; she is an adjunct professor at Carroll.
+Melissa Kwasny is a past Poet Laureate of Montana.
 She is an acclaimed poet, essayist and novelist who uses her medium to maintain an intimate and ongoing relationship with nature; she believes that seeing humankind and the natural world as a unified whole is key to understanding our existence.

 Mike Jetty is an enrolled member of the Spirit Lake Dakota Nation and a Turtle Mountain Chippewa descendant.
 Mike works at the Montana Office of Public Instruction as an Indian Education Specialist.
 He has been working with Indian Education issues for the past 25 years and has teaching experience at both the K-12 and University level.
-He has a B.S. in History Education, a Master’s in School Administration and an Education Specialist Degree.
 In 2008, Mike was honored to be chosen as the Indian Educator of the Year by the Montana Indian Education Association.
-In the last 12 years, he has provided over 200 Indian Education workshops for over 3500 educators.

 Shane Doyle, Ed.D. is a Crow tribal member who grew up in Crow Agency, and currently resides in Bozeman, MT.
 A singer of Northern Plains tribal style of music for 30 years, Shane also holds a Doctorate in Curriculum and Instruction, and completed a post-doctoral appointment in genetics with the University of Copenhagen, Denmark, in 2016.
 With 20 years of teaching experience, Dr. Doyle is a full-time educational and cultural consultant, designing American Indian curriculum for many organizations, including Montana public schools, the National Park Service, and the Museum of the Rockies.
-He is currently serving on the Board of Directors for the Bozeman-based Extreme History Project, Hopa Mountain, and the Archaeological Conservancy, as well as serving on the Montana Arts Council culture and aesthetics committee and the Governors Parks in Focus Committee.
 Dr. Doyle was a founding member of the Montana Wilderness Association's Hold Our Ground Campaign in 2017, and speaks throughout the region on the topics of northern Plains Tribal culture and the importance of public lands in Montana.
-Dr Doyle was instrumental in the repatriation of the Anzick Clovis Child, and worked as a consultant and actor for the History Channel’s Lost Treasure of the Little Bighorn Battle, set to premiere in the fall of 2018.
-He and his wife Megkian are blessed with five children, ages 5 - 14.